Learn from the Past and Frame the Future with a History Degree

 Preparing students for graduate study, our history degree helps students develop critical thinking, analytical, research, writing, and foreign language skills.
 The projected growth for historian jobs will grow by 3 percent over the next decade.

 - A History degree leads students to careers in several disciplines

 - Provides students with strong analytical, research, writing, and foreign language skills

-- Prepare students for graduate study/employment in a variety of settings
+- Having a History degree prepares students for graduate study/employment in a variety of settings

 - Transferable Skills

 Outcomes & Opportunities

 - History Professor

 Undergraduate Admissions Requirements

 - Letter of recommendation

 - Official SAT and/or ACT test scores (Marywood is test optional)

 The Liberal Arts Center contains classrooms utilized by several programs, as well as the Office of Admissions and a variety of other administrative offices.
 It is also home to the iconic Rotunda and the NativityMiguel School of Scranton.